typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 }
 ```

 For the example above the local source root is `src` and the ESDoc documentation is output to `docs`.
-All JSPM packages found in `package.json` in the `jspm.dependencies` entries will be parsed including any dependencies defined in `config.js` are linked if they contain a valid `esdoc.json` file in the respective root paths.
+All JSPM packages found in `package.json` in the `jspm.dependencies` entries will be parsed including any child dependencies defined in `config.js` are linked if they contain a valid `esdoc.json` file in the respective root paths.
 In the case of the repo above the linked JSPM package is `backbone-es6`.

 A `.gitignore` will be added to the `docs` directory that ignores all unnecessary files for checking into a repository.